Find accessible object; evaluate properties

 64

-Search only immediate children.
+Search only direct children.

 • Can be useful when window is accessible object.

-128 (acc only)
+128

 Search in reverse order (starting from bottom).